-6. When the projects are finished compiling, click the Close button to close the Project Compilation dialog box.
+6. \ j When the projects are finished compiling, click the Close button to ject Compilation dialog box. close the Pro-

 Compiling the Entire Database

 The following instructions provide details on compiling the entire database, including all entity and relationship family rule projects and all Rules Library projects.